 The axe is thick and heavy to support its edge in the high-impact tasks of felling trees.
-The knife is thinner by far but has to be thick enough to support the edge as it works through your food on the cutting board.
-The razor blade is only a few thousandths of an inch thick at its thickest, with a very acute edge angle to effortlessly part through hair as we groom ourselves.
+The knife is thinner by far but has to be thick enough to support its own edge as it works through your food on the cutting board.
+The razor blade is only a few thousandths of an inch thick near its edge., with a very acute edge angle to effortlessly part through hair as we groom ourselves.

 Edge Geometry Is The Key

 No matter the type of knife, I will ensure that it is sharpened to the highest level of quality, whether that's hair-shaving sharp or a more durable edge for long-term use.
 With my skills and expertise, you can trust that you will have a perfectly sharpened knife that is ready for use.

 We want the geometry our knife blades somewhere between the thick axe and the fragile, thin razor.
 So "thinning the knife edge" and then measuring the final thickness improves the knife's capabilities!

 No act of maintaining custom or store-bought kitchen knives is more critical to the user than edge maintenance, geometry, and sharpening.
 If you lack the practice or training to sharpen your knives, hire a pro for the hand-sharpened edges you want!

 I've written several posts on this site about the tools and techniques used to sharpen knives.
 I've written a maintenance and care article HERE, describing how YOU can make your sharp edges last longer, by incorporating straightforward steps into your cutting, cleaning, and storage routines.